zlehmann/js-ajax-fetch-lab-v-000/README.md

 using `JSON.stringify` in the request `body`.
 We're also setting the method to `'POST'`, and finally using our `Authorization` header like we did before, since any write action is going to require authorization.

+> **RECALL** Doesn't it make sense to require API users to be _known_ in order to write to their database?
+The PAT ensures that!

 All of these additional settings go in that `options` argument, which is just an object that we can pass as the second argument to `fetch`.